lfost42/clarityops/README.md

 ## ❗ Problem
 Support engineers often jump into incident details before confirming they fully understand the problem or its customer impact.
 This leads to rework, inconsistent validation, and slower trust building.

-ClarityOps defines a structured path — from discovery to reflection — to help engineers stay focused, validate effectively, and communicate clearly.
+ClarityOps defines a structured path to help engineers stay focused, validate effectively, and communicate clearly.

 ---